Somewhere in Time (film): Soundtrack

 Tracks in bold are previously unreleased.
 Tracks in italics contain previously unreleased material.

 Certifications

 Legacy

 Despite reviews calling the film "horrible" and a "superficial tear jerker", the International Network of Somewhere In Time Enthusiasts (I.N.S.I.T.E.), an official fan club, was formed in 1990 and continues to meet regularly.
-During the month of October, the Grand Hotel hosts a Somewhere in Time Weekend, with events such as a large-screen screening of the film, panel discussions with some of the film's principals and crew, and a costume ball of members dressed in Edwardian attire.
+During the month of October, the Grand Hotel hosts a Somewhere in Time Weekend, with events such as a large-screen viewing of the film, panel discussions with some of the film's principals and crew, and a costume ball of members dressed in Edwardian attire.

-The film was also listed as an example of popular culture time travel in the blockbuster film Avengers: Endgame (2019).
+The film was mentioned by characters as an example of popular culture time travel in the film Avengers: Endgame (2019).

-Adding to the film's legacy is a Ken Davenport-produced theatrical adaptation of the story with assistance from Matheson on the story book.
+Ken Davenport produced a theatrical adaptation of the story with assistance from Matheson on the story book.
 The adaptation received New York workshops and a full production at Portland Center Stage.

+Due to the popularity of the film in Hong Kong, singer Adam Cheng recorded a Cantopop cover version (如在夢中; lit.
+"Like in a Dream") that was adapted from the theme music of the film in 1982, and the song was included in Cheng's album "Brothers Four".